swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-21-retrain-the-model-from-new-data-with-dvc.md

 The plot shows the performance of the old (right) and new model (left).
 You can see if the new model has improved.

 ## Summary

 In this chapter, we retrained the model using the new data we labeled in Label Studio.
 We downloaded the annotations, parsed them, and retrained the model using DVC.
 We then evaluated the new model to see if it has improved.

+## State of the labeling process

+- [x] Labeling of supplemental data can be done systematically and uniformly
+- [x] Labeling of supplemental data is accelerated with AI assistance
+- [x] Model is retrained with the supplemental data